ACL Tears & Corrective Surgery for Dogs & Cats

 - X-rays to look for changes within the knee joint to help confirm torn ACL.
 These changes may be subtle if it’s a recent injury, or there may be signs of arthritis and other chronic changes if the injury happened a while ago.

 Is surgery necessary?

 Every pet is an individual, so your veterinarian will talk to you about your options and determine whether or not surgery is the best option.
-This may include a consultation with a veterinary orthopedic surgeon, like our surgical director Dr. Amy Kantor, who specializes in treating this type of condition.
+This may include a consultation with a veterinary orthopedic surgeon, who specializes in treating this type of condition.

 For most healthy pets, surgery is a good option because it stabilizes the knee joint to prevent pain, makes it easier to walk, prevents further joint damage, and slows down the development of arthritis.